 Where it happens…

-Most of the time I live in Baja California Mexico with my husband (Jose Angel Sanchez Pacheco, a marine biologist and conservationist).
-We operate a lodge and outdoor adventure business on a remote island, so if I seem to disappear in the summer, that’s why.
-The rest of the year, I madly write, edit, read, write the occasional book review, make art, exercise, play with the dogs, catch up with family and friends, etc. I try to be balanced, but the truth is I want to snatch as much life and art as I can in both hands.
+I divide my time between Baja California Mexico, where my husband (Jose Angel Sanchez Pacheco, a marine biologist and conservationist) and I operate a lodge and outdoor adventure business on a remote island during the summer .
+The rest of the year we spend in Idyllwild, CA. I madly write, edit, read, write the occasional book review, make art, exercise, play with the dogs, catch up with family and friends, etc. I try to be balanced, but the truth is I want to snatch as much life and art as I can in both hands.
 There may not be enough hours in the day to do everything I’ve got planned, but I’m giving it my best shot.
 No mistakes, only adventures!